Konstantin Kammerhofer: Career in Germany

 Kammerhofer worked in Berlin under Alfred Rodenbücher from January to March 1935 at the relief organization set up to assist Austrian Nazi refugees.
 He joined the Allgemeine SS on 15 February 1935 with the rank of SS-Oberführer.
 From April 1936 to October 1937, he was the commander of the 25th SS-Standarte, based in Essen.
 He next headed SS-Abschnitt (District) XXV, headquartered in Bochum from October 1937 to mid-March 1938.

 A strong supporter of Austria's unification with Germany, after the Anschluss in March 1938, Kammerhofer became the first commander of SS-Abschnitt XXXI, based in Vienna, and would hold this posting until 1 October 1942.
-He applied for admission to the German Nazi Party and was admitted on 1 May 1938.
-He was also elected to the Reichstag as a deputy from Austria, and served as a city councilor in Vienna from 1939 to 1944.
+At the 10 April 1938 parliamentary election, he was elected to the Reichstag as a deputy from Ostmark and retained this seat until the fall of the Nazi regime.
+He applied for admission to the Nazi Party and was admitted on 1 May 1938.
+He also served as a city councilor in Vienna from 11 May 1939 to 31 August 1944.